vatpac-technology/sops/docs/enroute/melbourne/ASP.md

 	!!! tip
 		If choosing *not* to provide a top down service, consider publishing a pre-formatted **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.

+=== "WR CTR"
+	The restricted airspace around YPWR is classified as Class G by default, and is only reclassified as controlled airspace when **WR ADC** is online.
+When **WR ADC** is offline, the area remains Class G, and is administered by WRA.

 ## Surveillance Coverage
 Limited surveillance coverage exists in the FOR sector greater than **250nm** from ADSB stations.
 [Procedural Standards](../../../separation-standards/procedural/) must be implemented **prior** to losing surveillance coverage